-Whether you’re there to see the clowns, the circus performers, or even the circus animals, there’s an exciting adventure waiting for you under the big top no matter how old you are!
+Whether your favorite part is seeing the clowns, the circus performers, or even the various circus animals, there’s an exciting adventure waiting for you under the big top no matter how you are!

-Like the rest of our preschool themes, this circus preschool theme is packed full of crafts, activities, printables, and even science experiments that are absolutely perfect for learning under the big top!
+Like the rest of our preschool themes, this preschool circus theme is packed full of fun ideas like circus crafts, activities working on math and literacy skills, fine motor activities, printables, science experiments, and even some fun circus games that are absolutely perfect for learning under the big top!

 Circus Preschool Theme Activities

 Balloons are just one of the fun things that you’ll find at the circus and blowing them up is a great way to introduce your preschoolers to chemical reactions.

 Young children especially will get a kick out of seeing the balloon expand using just a few simple household materials.